Songdalen Municipality: Coat of arms

 The coat of arms was granted on 20 December 1985 and they were in use until the municipality was dissolved on 1 January 2020.
 The official blazon is "Vert, three oak leaves in pall and three acorns in pall inverted stems conjoined Or" (I grønt tre gull eikeblad i trepass med eikenøtter mellom).
 This means the arms have a green field (background) and the charge is three conjoined oak leaves with three acorns.
 The charge has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The green color in the field and the oak leaf and acorn design symbolize the importance of the abundant oak forests in the municipality.
-There are three leaves/acorns to represent each of the three former municipalities of Greipstad, Finsland, and Øvrebø which were merged to form the municipality of Songdalen in 1964.
+There are three leaves/acorns to represent each of the three former municipalities of Greipstad, Finsland, and Øvrebø which were merged to form Songdalen Municipality in 1964.
 The arms were designed by Nils Th.
 Finstad.

 Churches

-The Church of Norway has two parishes (sokn) within the municipality of Songdalen.
+The Church of Norway has two parishes (sokn) within Songdalen Municipality.
 It is part of the Mandal prosti (deanery) in the Diocese of Agder og Telemark.